15205080581/polardb/intl.en-US/Data migration__synchronization/POLARDB for MySQL/Data migration/Upgrade RDS for MySQL to POLARDB for MySQL with one click.md

 ## Prerequisites {#section_ezw_wsn_13b .section}

 -   The source RDS instance is of the RDS for MySQL 5.6 high-availability version.
--   [Transparent Data Encryption \(TDE\)](../../../../intl.en-US/User Guide/Security/Set TDE.md#) and [Secure Sockets Layer \(SSL\)](../../../../intl.en-US/User Guide/Security/Set SSL encryption.md#)are not enabled in the source RDS instance.
+-   [Transparent Data Encryption \(TDE\)](../../../../intl.en-US/User Guide/Security/Set TDE.md#) and [Secure Sockets Layer \(SSL\)](../../../../intl.en-US/User Guide/Security/Configure SSL encryption.md#)are not enabled in the source RDS instance.
 -   The table storage engine of the source RDS instance is InnoDB.

 ## Migrate data from the source RDS instance {#section_s4t_zsn_13b .section}

 This operation creates an ApsaraDB for POLARDB cluster with the same data as that of the source RDS instance.
 The incremental data of the source RDS instance will be synchronized to the ApsaraDB for POLARDB cluster in real time.

-1. You can go to the page for creating a new cluster in the following two ways.
-    -   1. Log on to the [ApsaraDB for POLARDB console](https://polardb.console.aliyun.com).
+1. Log on to the [ApsaraDB for POLARDB console](https://polardb.console.aliyun.com).
 2. Click **Create Cluster**.
-    -   1. Log on to the [RDS console](https://rds.console.aliyun.com/).
-2. In the upper-left corner of the page, select the region where the source instance resides.
-3. Find the [desired source RDS instance](#section_ezw_wsn_13b) and click the instance ID.
-4. Click **Upgrade to POLARDB**.
-2. Select Subscription or Pay-As-You-Go \(Hourly Rate\).
+3. Select Subscription or Pay-As-You-Go \(Hourly Rate\).
-3. Set parameters listed in the following table.
+4. Set parameters listed in the following table.

     |Parameter|Description|
     |---------|-----------|